 Lead and its compounds are already subject to a number of restrictions under REACH.
 For example, the use of lead carbonates and lead sulphates in paints is prohibited by Entries 16 and 17 of Annex XVII, and lead and its compounds are restricted in jewellery and in articles supplied to the general public that can be mouthed by children by Entry 63.

-More generally, Annex XVII Entries 28-30 apply restrictions to substances with harmonised classification as Category 1A or 1B carcinogens, mutagens or reproductive toxicants (CMRs) as or in chemicals supplied to the general public.
+More generally, Annex XVII Entries 28-30 apply restrictions to substances with harmonised classification as Category 1A or 1B carcinogens, mutagens or reproductive toxicants (CMRs) on their own or in chemicals supplied to the general public.

 What is Restriction?

 REACH Restrictions provide procedures to regulate the manufacture, placing on the market or use of certain substances where unacceptable risks exist on an EU-wide basis.
 Restrictions may subject the substance to narrow, specific conditions, or its use or presence in goods may be prohibited; they are designed to act as a safety net to manage Community-wide risks that are otherwise not adequately controlled.